AnonZebra/pico_project/content/guides/01_pagespeed.md

 ## Version info
 The following software versions were used when putting together this tutorial:

 * Python 3.8.5
 * pandas 1.1.3
 * requests 2.22.0

 It's likely that later versions of the packages will also work.
-An import caveat though is that at the time of this writing (2020-11-29), pandas is incompatible (at least out-of-the-box) with Python 3.9.
+An import caveat though is that at the time of this writing (2020-11-30), pandas is incompatible (at least out-of-the-box) with Python 3.9.

 ## Introduction
-### A quick explanation of API's
+### What are API's?
 API stands for Application Programming Interface.
 It's a very broad term that roughly describes an *interface*, a set of commands, that can be used to make some piece of technology and/or software do things.
 In the context of databases, an API means an interface that allows you to retrieve or manipulate the contents of a database.
 For a simple example, say you have a database about different ice creams, which holds each ice cream's name and price.
 You could then let outside users connect to your database and tell it to send them a list of all the ice creams in your database, or to delete all the ice creams in the database.
 You could call these two commands "GET ALL ICECREAM" and "DELETE ALL ICECREAM".
 The users don't know how exactly your database actually executes the commands, only how to give them.
 That's an API consisting of a set of two instructions.
 Obviously it has its drawbacks, and API's in the wild usually offer more comprehensive and refined sets of commands.
 They typically won't let just anyone destroy all data either.
 But it's an API nonetheless.

-### A quick explanation of Google Pagespeed Insights
+### What is Google Pagespeed Insights?
 Google's [Pagespeed Insights tool](https://developers.google.com/speed/pagespeed/insights/) helps you understand how fast a webpage loads and what slows it down.
 There's no better way to understand the tool than to try it out yourself with a few pages, so go ahead and input a page.
 You'll get a bunch of results.
 ![Screenshot of Google Pagespeed Insights results in browser](%assets_url%/img/website_snaps/googlepi_results.png)

 ### Making the case for using the API
 As you see, it's easy to manually input a single page into the browser to ask Pagespeed Insights to analyze a page and give you the results.
 But what if you want to look up a whole bunch of pages?
 And what if you want to save the results to a document, and you're not particularly fond of copy-pasting a bunch of numbers?
 This is where an API, specifically the Pagespeed Insights API, can really make things easier.
 By using an API you can fetch data not through your browser but directly in a script.
 This means that you can write a script that retrieves data, filters them as necessary, formats them however you want and saves them on your computer.
-Once you have the script set up, all you need to do is run it, and voilá!, the data are on your computer.
+Once you have the script set up, all you need to do is run it, and voilà! the data are on your computer.

 ## Using the API
 ### Getting an API key